AnyLog-co/AnyLog-GUI/react-spa/docs/app-creation.md

 This is a React single page application (SPA) for web browsers.
 It uses:

-- MaterialUI for components
+- React Hooks with React 17
+- Typescript 4.1
+- Material-UI Components
-- React Router for view transitions
+- React Router
+- MobX for state management
 - Axios for REST API access
-- MobX for state management
-- i18next for language translations
+- i18next for translations
-- Promise tracker for progress feedback
+- Promise tracker for 'loading' feedback (three dots, animated)

 ## Steps